-Finally, although the Gun Lake Act-and the ongoing dispute over the Bradley Property-may seem limited in scope to a specific set of facts, "Slight encroachments create new boundaries from which legions of power can seek new territory to capture."
-Reid v.
+Finally, although the Gun Lake Act-and the ongoing dispute over the Bradley Property-may seem limited in scope to a specific set of facts, see, e.g., U.S. Br.
+Opp.
+14, "[s]light encroachments create new boundaries from which legions of power can seek new territory to capture," Reid v.
 Covert, 354 U.S. 1, 39 (1957) (plurality opinion).
-Although "[i]t may be that it is the obnoxious thing in its mildest and least repulsive form," this Court "cannot overlook the intrusion."
-Stern, 564 U.S. at 503.
-After all, "illegitimate and unconstitutional practices get their first footing in that way, namely, by silent approaches and slight deviations from legal modes of procedure."
+Although "filt may be that it is the obnoxious thing in its mildest and least repulsive form," this Court "cannot overlook the intrusion."
+Stern, 564 U.S. at 503 quotation marks omitted).
+After (internal "illegitimate and unconstitutional practices get their first footing in that way, namely, by silent approaches and slight deviations from legal modes of procedure."
 Boyd v.
 United States, 116 U.S. 616, 635 (1886).

-Now more than ever, the imperative for judicial reaffirmation of the Klein principle could not be stronger, and this case could not be a better candidate for such a ruling.
+Other cases may present harder questions with regard to the line between proper exercises of legislative power and improper exercises of judicial power.
+But the imperative for judicial reaffirmation of the Klein principle could not be stronger, and the Gun Lake Act could not be a better candidate for such a ruling.